nlebedenco/windmill/windmill.md

 ### Consistent [semantic versioning](https://semver.org/)

-- Version components MUST BE monotonic increasing (no exceptions, ever!).
+- Version components MUST BE numeric and monotonic increasing (no exceptions!).

 - Major change = Public Breaking change: a user has to act to make the product work in a pre-existing setup.
 Comparing the public properties of the product